JTakefman/jtakefman_honours_project_300171459/README.md

   $ renode vexriscv.resc
   ```

 You will see the LED state changing back and forth in the console.
+See demo.mp4 for an example run.